kulkarniachyut/React-Startup-Alt/README.md

 A React and Nodejs Website using Alt architecture

-# Install Nodejs on Your local machine
+## Install Nodejs on Your local machine :

 https://nodejs.org/en/download/

-# Setup using Github
+## Setup using Github :

 Download the repository to your local machine

 ``git clone https://github.com/kulkarniachyut/React-Startup-Alt.git``

-# Setting up your repository
+## Setting up your repository :

 Go to the root directory of your local repository

 ``cd React-Startup-Alt``

-# Install Node modules
+## Install Node modules :

 ``npm install``

-# Install Bower Components
+## Install Bower Components :

 ``bower install``

-#Install nodemon Golbally
+## Install nodemon Golbally :

 ``sudo npm install -g nodemon``

-# Install Gulp Globally (Skip this step if Gulp is installed already !)
+## Install Gulp Globally (Skip this step if Gulp is installed already !) :

 ``npm install --global gulp-cli``

-# To start the server
+## To start the server :

 On one terminal do ``gulp``
 One another terminal do ``nodemon``

-# To Check if server is started, in your browser ,
+## To Check if server is started, in your browser :

 ``http://localhost:3000/``